apache/sling-slingfeature-maven-plugin/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-Maven Plugin for OSGi Applications
+Maven Plugin for building OSGi features and applications.

 # Authoring Feature Files